oracle-livelabs/adb/json/mongodb-api/mongoshell/mongoshell.md

 ## Task 5: Create, populate and search a collection

 You should now be in Mongo Shell.
 This is a command-line utility to interact with MongoDB databases (and, by extension, any other database which implements the MongoDB API).
-Other tools are available such as the graphical Compass tool, but we will stick with the command line to avoid complexities of installing a GUI-based tool.
+Other tools are available such as the graphical Compass tool, but we will stick with the command line to avoid the complexities of installing a GUI-based tool.

 1. Create a collection.